-Signing-up for credit cards through partner links earns us a commission.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Million Mile Secret Agent Lenny asked:
+Million Mile Secrets reader Lenny asked:

-When applying for small business cards, I am always asked the legal name of my business.
+When applying for small-business cards, I am always asked the legal name of my business.
 I am an independent contractor, so I do own a business, but do not have a “legal” name for the business.
 How do I answer this question?

-So, if your name is John Smith, you can put John Smith as the name on your application AND as your small business’ name.
-Because often, when your work for yourself (like writers, photographers, editors, website developers, etc.), your name IS your business.
-So you can use it!
+If you’re applying as a sole proprietor (meaning you’re not in any type of partnership and haven’t set up a business entity, like an LLC), you can use your name as the legal business name.
+This is true for most independent contractors, like Lenny.
+So, if your name is John Smith, you can put John Smith as the name on your application and as your small-business name because, when you work for yourself (freelance writers, photographers, editors, website developers, etc.), your name is your business.

-You can use your name as your business’ “official” name on a small business card application, as long as you’re applying as a sole proprietor.
+You can use your name as your “official” business name on a small-business card application, as long as you’re applying as a sole proprietor.

 Thanks for the question, Lenny!